Zenith Motorcycles: Speed records

 Zenith were always keen to promote themselves via competition.
 Freddie Barnes competed and won regularly on his own machines in 1909–1913, and in 1922 it was a Zenith that was the first British machine to do a 100 mph lap of the Brooklands circuit with rider Bert le Vack.
 In 1925 Zenith held the record for the number of over 100 mph laps of the bumpy Brooklands circuit.
 Works rider Joseph S. Wright held the lap record at Brooklands from 1925 until 1935.

 Zenith held the motorcycle world speed record on two occasions, the first FIM record of 124.55 mph set in 1928 by Owen M. Baldwin at Arpajon, France, the site of the Autodrome de Linas-Montlhéry.
 Bert le Vack surpassed Baldwin the following year on a 995 cc Brough-Superior at the same location.
 In 1930 Zenith was in financial trouble due to the recession, and were taken over by one of their dealers, Writer's of South London.
 The ex-Zenith works rider Joe Wright, riding an OEC with a 994 cc JAP engine, took back the record on 31 August at 137.23 mph, again at Arpajon, France.
 But the record was broken twice more in 1930, first to Ernst Jakob Henne riding a supercharged BMW to 137.85 mph at Ingolstadt, Germany.
 Claude Temple made arrangements to try to win the title back in Cork, Ireland using his supercharged OEC again with Joe Wright on board.
 Joe Wright had managed to acquire the works 995 cc supercharged J.A.P-engined Zenith, and he took this to Ireland as a spare machine (visible on the Pathe news when the OEC is tow started).
 The OEC bike suffered a mechanical failure and was not able to complete the required two runs, so Wright used his Zenith to set a new world record of 150.65 mph.
 As Zenith were temporarily out of business, and OEC were paying the bills, the fact the Zenith had made the run and not the OEC was conveniently overlooked in much of the publicity of the time, and even in the FIM record books ..
 An eyewitness account by Freddie Barnes himself was published the following year, noting the Zenith victory, and later eyewitness accounts confirmed his claim.

 Models

-The Zenette motorycle and Zenette tri-car had a novel form of rear suspension at a time when most motorcycles had none, partly because of the effect rear suspension had on the tension of the drive belt.
+The Zenette motorcycle and Zenette tri-car had a novel form of rear suspension at a time when most motorcycles had none, partly because of the effect rear suspension had on the tension of the drive belt.
 In the Zenette this was overcome by having the swinging arm pivoted near the centre of the engine and mounting the engine on the swinging arm.
 The Zenette motorcycle had another instantly recognisable feature, the fuel tank and battery were at the rear of the engine space, leaving a bare top tube.